top of page

 PFAS in Solid Waste & Recycling

 Throughout the nation, communities are challenged by exposure to and proper disposal of per- and polyfluoroalkyl substances, more commonly known as PFAS.
-Landfills, transfer stations, material recovery facilities, and composting sites are receivers of PFAS-containing materials at the end of their useful life.
+Landfills, transfer stations, material recovery facilities, and composting sites are receivers of PFAS-containing materials at the end of their life.
 Solid waste professionals are working to do their part to reduce the public health and environmental damage caused by PFAS.

 Wisconsin River.
 Photo Credit: Susan Schuller